-It singlehandedly puts the gaming in your PC.
+It singlehandedly puts the gaming on your PC.

-You should also note that GPU and Graphics card are not the same thing.
+You should also note that GPU and Graphics card are not the same things.

 The GPU is a processing unit while a graphics card is a host to other elements as well which include, but not limited to the VRAM, Fans, and of course, the GPU itself.